Skip to contents

 Using TADA_GetATTAINS()

-TADA_with_ATTAINS <- TADA_GetATTAINS(TADA_dataframe, return_sf = FALSE)
+TADA_with_ATTAINS <- TADA_GetATTAINS(.data = TADA_dataframe, return_sf = FALSE)

-TADA_with_ATTAINS <- TADA_GetATTAINS(TADA_spatial, return_sf = FALSE)
+# TADA_with_ATTAINS <- TADA_GetATTAINS(.data = TADA_spatial, return_sf = FALSE)

-This new TADA_with_ATTAINS object is a modification of the original TADA Water Quality Portal dataframe that now has additional columns associated with the ATTAINS assessment unit(s) that lie in the same NHD HR catchment as them (these columns are prefixed with “ATTAINS”).
-Moreover, because our TADA_with_ATTAINS object contains more rows than the original TADA dataframe, we can deduce that some Water Quality Portal observations fall within an NHD HR catchment that contains more than one ATTAINS assessment unit.
+This new TADA_with_ATTAINS object is a modification of the original TADA Water Quality Portal dataframe that now has additional columns associated with the ATTAINS assessment unit(s) that lie in the same NHD HiRes catchment as them (these columns are prefixed with “ATTAINS”).
+Moreover, because our TADA_with_ATTAINS object contains more rows than the original TADA dataframe, we can deduce that some Water Quality Portal observations fall within an NHD catchment that contains more than one ATTAINS assessment unit.

-TADA_with_ATTAINS_list <- TADA_GetATTAINS(TADA_dataframe, return_sf = TRUE)
+TADA_with_ATTAINS_list <- TADA_GetATTAINS(.data = TADA_dataframe, return_sf = TRUE)

-TADA_with_ATTAINS_list <- TADA_GetATTAINS(TADA_spatial, return_sf = TRUE)
+# TADA_with_ATTAINS_list <- TADA_GetATTAINS(.data = TADA_spatial, return_sf = TRUE)

-If we set return_sf = TRUE as done to create the TADA_with_ATTAINS_list object above, we also now have all the raw ATTAINS features associated with these TADA Water Quality Portal observations stored in a list with the TADA dataframe.
+If we set return_sf = TRUE as done to create the TADA_with_ATTAINS_list object above, we also now have all the raw intersecting ATTAINS features associated with these ATTAINS catchment observations stored in a list along with the TADA dataframe.

 Now, let’s select specific columns from the TADA_with_ATTAINS dataframe, and create a new dataframe with ONLY the unique combinations of WQP MonitoringLocationIdentifier’s and ATTAINS Assessment Unit Identifiers.